 According to the current criteria, veterans suffering “concussion injuries caused as a result of enemy generated explosions” (Traumatic Brain Injury [TBI]) are eligible for the Purple Heart Award.

-Posted by Camillo Mac Bica, Ph.D. on 9:13 pm, With 0 Reads, Filed under PTSD, Veterans.
+Posted by Camillo Mac Bica, Ph.D. on August 31, 2013, With 0 Reads, Filed under PTSD, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.